Welcome to My Nightmare (song)

-"Welcome to My Nightmare" is the title track to Alice Cooper's eighth studio album.
-The song is written by Cooper, Dick Wagner and Bob Ezrin.
+"Welcome to My Nightmare" is a song by American rock musician Alice Cooper, released in 1975 as the third single from his debut solo album Welcome to My Nightmare.
 It peaked at 45 on the Billboard Hot 100.
-The song itself mixes elements from disco, jazz, hard rock, and keeps a "heavy-yet-funky beat".
-Cooper would later perform the song on The Muppet Show.
-The tune was placed tenth on a list AOL Radio made of the "10 Best Halloween Songs".
+The song itself mixes elements of disco, jazz, hard rock, and keeps a "heavy-yet-funky beat".
+Cooper later performed the song on The Muppet Show.

 Acoustic guitar is played by Dick Wagner, bass by Tony Levin, clarinet by Jozef Chirowski, drums by Johnny "Bee" Badanjek, and electric guitar by Steve Hunter.

+Reception

+"Welcome to My Nightmare" was placed tenth on a list AOL Radio made of the "10 Best Halloween Songs".